Deck Family Farm

 Our Farm Education Program will hep you build the skills needed to support a family as a farmer.
 We are especially looking for men this year as our program is heavily enrolled with women and we desire more gender balance.
 You will be trained in all aspects of a diverse family farm from soil analysis, planting and harvesting forage, rotational grazing and fencing, animal birthing, nutrition, handling and harvest, process and packaging, vegetable seeding, production and harvest, bringing all these products to market and the spreadsheeting skills to analyze the process along the way.
 AND we will do all this while living in a community, building skills of sharing, patience, understanding, and self advocacy.
 Oh, ….and we will also have a little fun on the way!

 The goal of the Deck Family Farm intern and apprentice program is to train the next generation of farmers.
 The farm hosts 7-10 interns and apprentices year round.
 The program is immersive, highly diverse, and grounded in community.
-Interns participate in all aspects of animal husbandry, nutrition, care, sales and marketing, market garden, and community building.
-Farm management, employees, and intern/apprentices work alongside each other.
-Lead enterprise managers support the learning experience of the students.
-Interns are part of the “Farmily”, a typical week might consist of working a farmers market, milking cows/goats, making butter, yogurt, or cheese, cracking nuts, slopping out pig stalls, helping to bring in newborn lambs, piglets, and calves into the world, running spreadsheets, feeding chickens, collecting eggs, chopping wood, harvesting fruits and vegetables, and preparing a meal for the community.
+Students become part of the “Farmily” and participate in all aspects of animal husbandry, nutrition, care, sales and marketing, market garden, and community building.
+Along with second and third year students the farm retains 20-30 managers & employees year round that hep to run the farm and support the educational program.
+A typical week might consist of working a farmers market, milking cows/goats, making butter, yogurt, or cheese, cracking nuts, slopping out pig stalls, helping to bring in newborn lambs, piglets, and calves into the world, running spreadsheets, feeding chickens, collecting eggs, chopping wood, harvesting fruits and vegetables, and preparing a meal for the community.
 Opportunities at Deck are only limited by the imagination.

 The farm enterprises are as follows: